Coronavirus: the business impact

 Suspension may be an option, but employers should consider whether they have a right to suspend in these circumstances.
 In the absence of an express contractual right to suspend, legal advice should be sought.

-Must employees who self-isolate or who are shielding be paid?
+Must employees who self-isolate be paid?

 Obviously, employees who are actually unfit to work will be entitled to sick pay in accordance with the terms of their contract or otherwise, if they qualify, to statutory sick pay (“SSP”); and those who are self-isolating but are working from home are entitled to be paid as normal.

-Whether employees who self-isolate or are shielding and cannot work from home but who are not actually unfit to work are entitled to contractual sick pay will depend on the wording of their contracts.
+Whether employees who self-isolate and cannot work from home but who are not actually unfit to work are entitled to contractual sick pay will depend on the wording of their contracts.
 For example, if a contract stipulates that sick pay (over and above SSP) will be paid if an employee is “incapacitated due to sickness”, the employee will not be entitled to payment; whereas if a contract states that sick pay will be paid if the employee is absent “for health reasons”, it would be arguable that the employee will be so entitled.

 Please click here for the position regarding SSP.